 - The Counseling Department on both campuses refers students when needed to local agencies. - A notification is distributed every semester to students taking one or more classes for any type of academic credit, except for continuing education units (CEUs), regardless of the length of the student's program of study.
 This includes students only enrolled in online courses.
 The notification will be sent through Craven Community College student email accounts at the start of the semester. - Annual notification is distributed to all current employees via Craven Community College employee email accounts.
-Distribution occurs in January of each year.
+Distribution occurs in August of each year.
 In addition, new employees are provided a copy of the program during or following their new employee orientation. - Annual mandatory training is provided for all full-time, part-time regular and adjunct curriculum instructors on a Drug Free Workplace.
-The training covers the effects of substance abuse, signs of substance abuse and a description of the health risks and symptoms of commonly abused drugs. - Training is issued to all curriculum students every fall and spring semester on Alcohol Awareness for Students and Drug Awareness and Abuse. - The College has joined the Ulifeline Network, a leading organization working to protect the emotional health of America's college students. - On March 14, 2019 a Stop the Cravin' event was held.
-This event was open to students, employees and community members and covered substance abuse education, prevention and intervention.
+The training covers the effects of substance abuse, signs of substance abuse and a description of the health risks and symptoms of commonly abused drugs. - Training is issued to all curriculum students every fall and spring semester on Alcohol Awareness for Students and Drug Awareness and Abuse. - The College has joined the Ulifeline Network, a leading organization working to protect the emotional health of America's college students. - On November 19, 2020, a Mental Health WebEx was held with Matt Knight, Assistant Special Agent with the NC Alcohol Law Enforcement Agency.
+The topic was substance abuse and addiction.